-Since 2008, the unprotected land around Gibraltar Point continues to be subject to significant erosion, putting places of culture, natural ecosystems (such as Environmentally Significant Area, an Area of Natural and Scientific Interest, and Provincially Significant) and built in jeopardy of complete loss.
-This project seeks not only to protect the loss of the island, and risks to , but also to ensure that sand transport remains in place to maintain existing beaches and sand dunes.
+Since 2008, the unprotected land around Gibraltar Point continues to be subject to significant erosion, putting places of culture, natural ecosystems (such as Environmentally Significant Area, an Area of Natural and Scientific Interest, and Provincially Significant Wetlands) and built infrastructure in jeopardy of complete loss.
+This project seeks not only to protect the loss of the island, and risks to infrastructure, but also to ensure that sand transport remains in place to maintain existing beaches and sand dunes.

 In 2016 partial funding was secured from the City of Toronto to implement the Gibraltar Point Erosion Control Project.
 In accordance with the Class EA 5-year review process the 2008 EA requires an amendment.
 The objective of this amendment is to reconfirm our understanding of the existing conditions of the shoreline and to ensure that the underlying conditions and results of the Ministry of the Environment and Climate Change approved Class EA remain valid.
 The amendment will be completed prior to the start of construction.